apache/nuttx/configs/misoc/README.txt

   This README applies to a port to NuttX running on a Qemu LM32 system.
 You can find the Qemu setup at https://bitbucket.org/key2/qemu

+  This initial release supports two UARTs, but does not have a system timer or other peripherals.
+More to come.

 Buildroot Toolchain
 ===================